Daikokubō Benkei: Sumo career

 After losing his sekitori status, Hanaarashi remained in makushita for another year before announcing his abrupt retirement prior to the start of the November 1985 tournament.
 The reason for this was because the Hanakago stable closed down and he was not accustomed to living in a stable with so many wrestlers as all the personnel from Hanakago stable transferred to the Hanaregoma stable.

 Professional wrestling career

-Independent circuit (1993–2011)
+Early career

-Kotani made his professional wrestling debut under the name "Arashi" at WAR WAR-ISM ~2nd~, an event promoted by Wrestle Association-R (WAR) on November 11, 1993 where he defeated Yuji Yasuraoka.
+Kotani made his professional wrestling debut under the mask and name "Arashi" at WAR WAR-ISM ~2nd~, an event promoted by Wrestle Association-R (WAR) on November 11, 1993 where he defeated Yuji Yasuraoka.
+When he unmasked in late 1994, the name was given to former All Japan Pro Wrestling jobber Isao Takagi.
 Kotani also wrestled in the International Wrestling Association of Japan, and at IWA Japan WELCOME THE WORLD CHAMPION TOUR’97 on October 27 he fought Dan Severn in a losing effort.

 Big Japan Pro Wrestling (1998–2011)

 He participated in one of the longest matches in professional wrestling history, an 108-man battle royal at Tenka Sanbun no Kei: New Year's Eve Special, a cross-over event held between Big Japan Pro Wrestling (BJW), Dramatic Dream Team (DDT) and Kaientai Dojo (K-Dojo) from December 31, 2009, competing against notable opponents such as the winner Jun Kasai, Danshoku Dino, Great Kojika, Taka Michinoku, Kenny Omega, Tajiri, Gota Ihashi and many others.
 At BJW/OZ Academy Asahikawa Pro-Wrestling Festival, a cross-over event promoted by BJW in partnership with Oz Academy on September 22, 2009, he teamed up with Ryuji Yamakawa and Chikayo Nagashima to defeat Atsushi Ohashi, Manami Toyota and Yuichi Taniguchi in a six-person tag team match.

 Kotani is known for competing in the promotion's signature events.
 One of them is the Saikyo Tag League, making his first appearance at the 2000 edition of the event where he teamed up with Shunme Matsuzaki, placing themselves in the Block A and scoring a total of two points after competing against the teams of Abdullah the Butcher and Shadow WX, Men's Teioh and Daisuke Sekimoto and Kamikaze and Abdullah Kobayashi.
 One year later at the 2003 edition, Kotani teamed up with Abdullah Kobayashi, placing themselves in the Block B and scoring a total of five points after competing against ODD and Homicide, Ryuji Ito and Daisaku Shimoda, Da Hit Squad (Mafia and Monster Mack) and Bancho Matsuzaki and Jaki Numazawa.

 Kotani participated in other events such as the 2000 Grand Prix Tournament where he fell short to Mike Samples in a first-round match.
 At the BJW Heavyweight Championship Tournament from March 20, 2001, Kotani defeated Shadow WX in a first round match but fell short to John Zandig in the second round.